loafthecomputerphile/fjml/README.md

         }
         ```

-    All action imports must exist in an importable path and be writen as if it was ran in the `main.py` file.
+    All action imports must exist in an importable path and be written as if it was run in the `main.py` file.

 - ### Custom Controls:
-    Fjml allows you multiple ways to define and add custom controls to your project.
+    FJML allows you multiple ways to define and add custom controls to your project.
-    This is done by using the `"extentions"` key inside the `"Header"`:
+    This is done by using the `"extensions"` key inside the `"Header"`:

     ```json
     {
         "Header":{
-            "extentions":[
+            "extensions":[
                 {
                     "using":"fm",
-                    "import":["Buttons", "Switchs"],
+                    "import":["Buttons", "Switches"],
                     "from":"flet_material"
                 }
             ]